 Here are some things to keep in mind when picking the best raw food for your cat.

 Just like you don’t love eating the same meal every day, your cat can grow tired of the same dish over and over again.
 Vary your kitty’s protein sources (poultry, fish, meat) to make sure you meet their dietary needs.
-Variety will keep even the fussiest eaters happy!
+The variety will keep even the fussiest eaters happy!

 Some meats, including chicken, beef, or fish can be allergenic.
 To prevent allergies from developing, switch up your cat’s protein source occasionally.
 If you notice your cat reacting poorly to a particular form of protein, try eliminating that source to see if your pet responds better to other protein options.
 (3)